Integrate the Document Viewer

 - Sending methods explained — send vs sendBatch vs sendBulk

-- Authentication — get an access token
+- Authentication — choose an authentication mode